digitalocean/Kubernetes-Starter-Kit-Developers/08-kubernetes-sealed-secrets/README.md

 sealed-secrets/sealed-secrets   1.16.1          v0.16.0         Helm chart for the sealed-secrets controller.
 ```

-Then, open and inspect the `08-kubernetes-sealed-secrets/assets/manifests/sealed-secrets-values-v1.16.1.yaml` file provided in the `Starter kit` repository, using an editor of your choice (preferably with `YAML` lint support).
+Now, open and inspect the `08-kubernetes-sealed-secrets/assets/manifests/sealed-secrets-values-v1.16.1.yaml` file provided in the `Starter kit` repository, using an editor of your choice (preferably with `YAML` lint support).
 You can use [VS Code](https://code.visualstudio.com), for example:

 ```shell
 code 08-kubernetes-sealed-secrets/assets/manifests/sealed-secrets-values-v1.16.1.yaml